 Create a board that houses all of your sales-related resources that your team can access easily.
 Some examples of resources to create as tasks include:

 - Sales scripts

 Customer & Employee Onboarding

-Boards for onboarding customers and employees can be set up similar to a sales pipeline with different stages and steps within each stage as part of an overall linear process, e.g., 60-day training/onboarding for a new salesperson and a two-week customer onboarding process.
+Boards for onboarding customers and employees can be set up similar to a sales pipeline with different stages and steps within each stage as part of an overall linear process, e.g., 60-day training and onboarding for a new salesperson and a two-week customer onboarding process.
 All applicable team members will have access to the boards and always know what’s going on.

 One way to increase customer satisfaction and reduce churn is to create a board for product feedback.
 For example, create a board for feature requests where you show features you’re currently working on and invite customers to request their own.
 The board can be made public, comments can be collected, and customers can provide feedback on early releases or ideas.

-It may not be a full-featured CRM, but setting up and using Trello CRM is easy once you’ve outlined your sales process.
+It may not be a full-featured CRM, but setting up and using Trello as a CRM is easy once you’ve outlined your sales process.
 From there, you can create multiple pipelines and easily add both new and existing clients with custom fields.
-The capabilities aren’t limited to just the CRM, as you can also create boards for onboarding, for customer collaboration, and as a sales resource.
+The capabilities aren’t limited to just the CRM as you can also create boards for onboarding and customer collaboration, and well as use it as a sales resource.